torch-ray/torch-ray/README.md

 Hello, I'm Woo Seok.
 It's good to see you.
-You can call me just Ray, if you want.
+You can call me just Ray, if you want:)
-Technically, it's Raymond:)

 I'm very interested in **ProblemSovling** and **Algorithm**.
 Wanna get code jam T-shirt!!